danderson00/tribe/README.md

 Problems?
 Comments?
 WTFs?
 -------------------------

 This is all highly experimental.
 Lots of dependencies.
 Shit is likely to not work.
+"It works on my machine!"
 Ping me at @danderson00, more than happy to help.